 To facilitate diverse and inclusive film programming partnerships, IU Cinema utilizes a Program Advisory Board to review and approve Creative Collaborations partnership requests.
 The board consists of members from the 14 schools across the Bloomington campus, as well as an undergraduate student and community member representative.

-IU Cinema welcomes Creative Collaborations film programming proposals from any IU Bloomington academic or non-academic unit, as well as community partners (such as Habitat for Humanity, Boys and Girls Club of Monroe Country, Sycamore Land Trust, etc.), and IU student organizations.
+IU Cinema welcomes Creative Collaborations programming proposals from any IU Bloomington academic or non-academic unit, as well as community organizations, and IU student groups.

 PROPOSAL GUIDELINES AND REQUIREMENTS